wtnwin111/interview/src/com/interview/books/fgdsb/README.md

     *HINT: the problem is find the longest cycle in directed graph, do DFS and marking visited and tracking the length.*

 15. [G] Sums of All Subtrees: Given a TreeNode array, each one have a id, a parent_id, and a value.
-    Find out the sum value of all subtrees.
+    Find out the sum value of all subtrees.   *NEED*

     *HINT: do DFS(bottom-up) on the (id,parent_id) to calculate the level of each nodes, then calculate subtree sum from bottom-up.*